All the dogs are the pet dogs of handlers, they live with us and are much loved members of the family.

 All of our training is undertaken with praise and rewards for the dog.
 Some are happy to work for their squeaky toy while others prefer food!

-There are a number of stages a dog, and their handler must go through before becoming a graded search dog team.
+There are a number of stages a dog, and their handler must go through before becoming an operational search dog team.

 Training starts with the Puppy Classes run by Jacquie Hall from the Northumberland Canine Centre.
 The Puppy is socialised with other dogs and people.
 They are then given some basic obedience & stock familiarisation training.